Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ![image](screenshots/alltouchpoints.png)

-Please note that if you can't see a particular Touchpoint you are looking for, that you can click on "View all", to see it, under the particular Stage, and Step associated with it.
+Please note that if you can't see a particular Touchpoint you are looking for, you can click on "View all", to see it, under the particular Stage, and Step associated with it.